 Silent streets - Transit

-Although many Japanese have a car, they tend to ride bicycles and trains more.
-Public transport is usually much more practical and faster than taking a car.
-Not to mention that everything the Japanese need, they can buy in a konbini close to your house, without having to take the car and go downtown.
+Although many Japanese people have cars, they often ride bicycles and trains more.
+Public transportation tends to be much more practical and faster than taking a car.
+Not to mention that everything Japanese people need can be bought at a konbini near their home, without the need to take the car and go to the center.

 Not to mention the cars are newer and well maintained due to strict vehicle inspection laws.
 Most cars in Japan are already hybrid and super silent.
 The Japanese are respectful and don't usually put car stereo in their cars.
 What's wrong with listening to music just for you?